PIONEER-Experiment/mfpga/README.txt

 Vivado project from a fresh checkout, first open the Vivado 2014.4 GUI and run the script 'scripts/build_project.tcl'.
 This will create a new folder named 'project' which contains all of the project-related files.
 To open the project afterward, use the Vivado project file 'WFD_Master.xpr'.
+Note: the local repository's absolute path is not allowed to have any spaces.

 To build the firmware, click 'Generate Bitstream' from the Flow Navigator which will automatically run synthesis and/or implementation if required.
 If successful,